MichaelMar7/MSA2022-Phase2-ProjectV2/README.md

 ## Data Science Module

 My assignment for the Data-Science Module is in the ```Data-Science``` Folder.
 The assignment is to use data from a file ```weather-data.csv``` to perform EDA on the data and then model the data to predict the data a month after the data's latest date.
 My note, code and obervations are in the ```Data-Science-Project.ipynb``` file.

+However, the modelling was not successful due to unable of getting an accurate, viable model.
+But I did complete the Exploration Data Analysis and Data Processing.